COVID is again raging across the U.S. just as Americans gather for the holidays

 A surge in coronavirus cases in the U.S. is seriously altering previously promising holiday plans for many Americans.
 As many people traveled over the weekend, health officials and state leaders issued serious warnings about the coronavirus as the U.S. experienced record new infections.

-On Friday, the Centers for Disease Control and Prevention reported 156,754 new COVID cases.
+On Friday, the Centers for Disease Control and Prevention reported 156,754 new COVID-19 cases.
 In early November, the country was averaging about 70,000 cases.

 The jump in cases in recent days is being blamed, in part, on the omicron variant.
 It's expected to become the dominant strain in the U.S. in the coming weeks.